Suillia variegata

 Habitat

-Shaded areas near and decaying matter; present in various but most frequently encountered in association with fungal fruiting bodies and decomposing material.
+Shaded areas near fungi and decaying plant matter; present in various but most frequently encountered in association with fungal fruiting bodies and decomposing organic material.

 Distribution